 Tip: Once in the squatting position, try to bear down or push again.
 You should be able to feel the stem at this point.

 Change your Position

 If squatting down or lifting your leg isn't helping, then feel free to change positions.
-One position we tried that definitely helped was laying down.
+One position I tried that definitely helped was laying down.
 You can lay either on your bed, or the floor, and bring your legs up to a stirrup position.
 Just like you're riding an imaginary horse upside down!
 Once in this position, try to push (like giving birth), until you feel the stem or the base of the cup.
 At this point, you might want to stand up and get vertical!

 Locate the Stem or Base

 Once you have located the stem with your finger, keep pushing down.
 When you can get two fingers around the base, wiggle it from side to side to help it move down.

 When you can reach the base of the cup, use your fingers to pinch or squeeze the cup as far up as you can reach.
 This will break the seal or suction on the menstrual cup and make it much easier to pull out.
 You might but not always, hear a small 'whoosh' sound or even feel the air escape.
 Some women can even feel this menstrual cup pressure.
 When this happens you can tilt the cup slightly and pull it completely out.

 Tip: If the pinch and squeeze doesn't work for you, then you can also slide one finger up to the rim of the cup and push in to break the seal.

 Hold it Vertically

 Your vaginal canal isn't completely straight and vertical.
 This means you might need to wiggle or tilt the cup slightly as you move it down and out.
 Just before the rim comes out, make sure the cup is vertical over a safe place.
 Remember, blood is liquid, and the laws of gravity will spill it!
 Carefully hold the cup and when safe to do so, pour it down the toilet!